Embird Embroidery Software

 Sample aligned continuously along the outline.

-There is a number of pre-defined samples included with Studio, but user can also create up to five custom outline samples that are saved with the design.
-Studio contains a built-in editor of samples that facilitates this task.
+There are a number of pre-defined stitch samples included with Studio, but users can also create up to five custom outline samples that are saved with the design.
+Studio contains a built-in sample editor that facilitates this task.

 Sample Editor

-Use main menu > Gadgets > Fragment Editors command to open window with available editors.
-Switch to Sample Editor.
+Use the main menu > Gadgets > Fragment Editors command to open the window with available editors.
+Switch to the Sample Editor.

 Sample Editor window

-The meaning of controls in this window is following:
+The meaning of the controls in this window is as follows:

 A

-Editor list.
-Sample editor is one of the custom editors available in Studio.
+List of Editors.
+The Sample Editor is one of the custom editors available in Studio.

 B